-- 9.7 You will have a notifiable "interest" in shares for the purposes of Part XV if you have an interest of any kind whatsoever in shares (whether voting or non-voting, issued or unissued) in the Company.
-For example, if: - (a) your name is listed in the register of members maintained by a corporation; - (b) the shares are held for you by another person such as your stockbroker, a custodian, a trustee or a nominee (e.g. via HKSCC Nominees Limited, the CCASS depository); - (c) you are "deemed" to be interested in the shares (please see section 9.8 below); - (d) you enter into a contract (for example if you hold, write or issue financial instruments including equity derivatives) that gives you a right to shares, a right of first refusal of shares or to a payment in the event of a change in the price of shares; - (e) you hold shares as security; or - (f) you are entitled to exercise rights attaching to the shares or control their exercise (e.g. voting rights) or the right to sell the shares themselves.
+- (a) your name is listed in the register of members maintained by a corporation; - (b) the shares are held for you by another person such as your stockbroker, a custodian, a trustee or a nominee (e.g. via HKSCC Nominees Limited, the CCASS depository); - (c) you are "deemed" to be interested in the shares (please see section 9.8 below); - (d) you enter into a contract (for example if you hold, write or issue financial instruments including equity derivatives) that gives you a right to shares, a right of first refusal of shares or to a payment in the event of a change in the price of shares; - (e) you hold shares as security; or - (f) you are entitled to exercise rights attaching to the shares or control their exercise (e.g. SFO s.345 (5)(b) voting rights) or the right to sell the shares themselves.